-- 1.1 Section 38 of the Localism Act 2011 requires local authorities to produce a Pay Policy Statement for 2012/13 and for each financial year thereafter.
-This document comprises that Pay Policy Statement being recommended for adoption for 2012/13. - 1.2 Whilst the Act and supporting guidance sets out the pay detail that must be included in the statutory pay policy, each local authority has the autonomy to make decisions on pay structures and pay policies.
-The Pay Policy Statement must be approved formally by full Council by the end of March each year, can be amended in year, must be published on the Council's website and must be complied with when setting terms and conditions of Chief Officer employees. - 1.3 This Pay Policy Statement includes a policy on: - (a) the level and elements of remuneration for each Chief Officer; - (b) the remuneration of the lowest paid employees; - (c) the pay differential, known as the 'pay multiple' between the remuneration of Chief Officers and other officers and - (d) other aspects of Chief Officer remuneration, fees and charges and other discretionary payments
+- 1.1 Section 38 of the Localism Act 2011 requires local authorities to produce a Pay Policy Statement every financial year.
+This document comprises that Pay Policy Statement being recommended for adoption for 2014/15. - 1.2 Whilst the Act and supporting guidance sets out the pay detail that must be included in the statutory pay policy, each local authority has the autonomy to make decisions on pay structures and pay policies.
+The Pay Policy Statement must be approved formally by full Council each year, can be amended in year, must be published on the Council's website and must be complied with when setting terms and conditions of Chief Officer employees. - 1.3 This Pay Policy Statement includes a policy on: - (a) the level and elements of remuneration for each Chief Officer; - (b) the remuneration of the lowest paid employees; - (c) the pay differential, known as the 'pay multiple' between the remuneration of Chief Officers and other officers and - (d) other aspects of Chief Officer remuneration, fees and charges and other discretionary payments